On the day

 If I have made a provisional reservation; can I make the final booking for more/fewer students than I have reserved places for?

 As long as the event you wish to attend is still open and accepting bookings, you can book for more/fewer students than in your reservation, and there's no need to inform us.
-Any extra reserved places that have not been populated with full student details will be automatically released, two weeks after your initial reservation.
+However, please delete any extra reserved places that have not been populated with full student details so they are returned into the system for others to use.

 Can I book for more than 25 students and five staff?

 Unfortunately, you can only book for a maximum of 25 students and five teachers through Eventbrite.
-If you would like to book more places please contact the Student Conferences Team on 01223 765514.
+If you would like to book more than 25 places please download the Extra Place Request form from our Bookings tab, and return it to StudentConferences@admin.cam.ac.uk.

 Is there disabled access at the events?